CONSTITUTION & BYLAWS

 SECTION 2.
 The Society shall be operated exclusively for scientific and education purposes.

 SECTION 3.
-No part of the net assets of the Society shall or may under any circumstances inure to the direct benefit of any member or individual apart from performing the approved services such as audit, speakers honorarium, etc. All such payments must be approved by the majority of the Executive Council.
+No part of the net assets of the Society shall or may under any circumstances inure to the direct benefit of any member or individual apart from performing the approved services such as audit, speakers’ honorarium, etc. All such payments must be approved by the majority of the Board of Directors.

 SECTION 4.
 No substantial part of the activities of the Society shall consist of carrying on propaganda, or otherwise attempting to influence legislation.
 This prohibition shall not be construed to prevent dissemination of information designed to enable legislators or government agencies to make wiser decisions.